Abram Magner

 Research interests

-My research is theoretical machine learning and probabilistic inference problems on graphs.
+My research is theoretical machine learning and probabilistic inference problems involving graphs.
 In particular, I am interested in fundamental information-theoretic limits of learning/statistical inference and data compression/representation problems, generally involving networks, as well as efficient algorithms to achieve those limits.
 My recent work has concerned various notions of learning the mechanisms underlying the evolution of dynamic graphs, as well as formulating information theoretic limits of graph convolutional networks for graph representation learning.
+I also work on problems involving symmetry and learning, as well as quantum learning theory.

 I am looking for a PhD student.